 Testing Center Hours & Contact

-SUMMER 2021: TESTING CENTER CLOSED.
-OPEN by appointment for scheduled tests only.
+FALL 2021: OPEN by appointment for scheduled tests.